|Effective Admission Letters|

 Technical: To indicate your research or professional interests, show your involvement with a specific issue.
 Don't just outline the topi you want to work on; write about your summer research job or independent-study project, or your program on student radio or your volunteer experience.
 Outline specific undergraduate programs as examples.
 Emphasize what you learned from these activities, and indicate how your studies will extend that learning.

-Style: Don't give your readers any excuses to eliminate your letter.
+Writing Style: Don't give your readers any excuses to eliminate your application.
 Proofread carefully for missing details as well as errors in grammar or punctuation.
-Don't overload your sentences with jargon or pretentious words.
-Use the books below (available in Robarts Library and college libraries) as reference works on matters of correctness, and read relevant parts to review what people consider interesting and readable style.
-If you need to format your statement as a letter, see Brusaw on letter formats.
+Write readably; don't overload your sentences with academic jargon or pretentious words.
+Pull out your dictionary and reference books on writing if you’re wondering about specific constructions.
+If you need to set up your statement as a letter, check a book or website on standard letter formatting for the date and return addresses.
+If you use a Word template, choose one of the simpler ones to avoid looking pretentious.